Color grading: Color correction/enhancement

 Note that some of these functions must be prioritized over others; for example, color grading may be done to ensure that the recorded colors match those of the original scene, whereas other times, the goal may instead be to establish a very artificial stylized look.
+Color grading is one of the most labour intensive parts of video editing.

 Traditionally, color grading was done towards practical goals.
 For example, in the film Marianne, grading was used so that night scenes could be filmed more cheaply in daylight.
 Secondary color grading was originally used to establish color continuity; however, the trend today is increasingly moving towards creative goals such as improving the aesthetics of an image, establishing stylized looks, and setting the mood of a scene through color.
 Due to this trend, some colorists suggest the phrase "color enhancement" over "color correction".

 Primary and secondary color grading

 Primary color grading affects the whole image by providing control over the color density curves of red, green, blue color channels, across the entire frame.
 Secondary grading can isolate a range of hue, saturation and brightness values to bring about alterations in hue, saturation and luminance only in that range, allowing the grading of secondary colors, while having a minimal or usually no effect on the remainder of the color spectrum.
 Using digital grading, objects and color ranges within a scene can be isolated with precision and adjusted.
 Color tints can be manipulated and visual treatments pushed to extremes not physically possible with laboratory processing.
 With these advancements, the color grading process has become increasingly similar to well-established digital painting techniques, ushering forth a new era of digital cinematography.